Antoinette Cellier

 Antoinette Cellier, Lady Seton (23 June 1913 – 18 January 1981) was an English film and theatre actress.
 She appeared in fifteen feature films in the 1930s and 1940s.
 She was married to soldier and actor Sir Bruce Lovat Seton, 11th Baronet of Abercorn.

 Family

 She was born Florence Antoinette Glossop Cellier in Broadstairs, Kent, England.
 Her father, Frank Cellier, was a film and theatre actor, and her mother was Florence Glossop-Harris.
 Her grandparents included Augustus Harris, the actor-manager, and François Cellier, musical director of the Savoy Theatre.
 Her half-brother Peter Cellier also became a film, television and theatre actor.

 In 1940, Cellier became the second wife of soldier and actor Sir Bruce Lovat Seton, 11th Baronet of Abercorn (1909–1969).
 They had a daughter, Lydia Antoinette Gordon Seton (born 14 November 1941).
-After her husband's death in 1969, his Baronial title passed passed to his cousin Christopher Bruce Seton.
+After her husband's death in 1969, his Baronial title passed to his cousin Christopher Bruce Seton.